Rise to Success: Career Highlights of Jung-hoo Lee

 2022: KBO League Most Valuable Player Award

-2022: KBO League MVP Award
+2022: 2022 Season and MVP Award

-In the 2022 season, Lee played in 142 games and hit .349/.421/.575 with 23 home runs and 113 RBIs.
-After the season, he won the KBO League Most Valuable Player Award.
+In the 2022 season, Lee played in 142 games, achieving a batting average of .349/.421/.575 with 23 home runs and 113 RBIs, leading to him winning the KBO League Most Valuable Player Award after the season.

-July 25, 2023: Season-Ending Surgery Announcement
+July 25, 2023: Season-ending surgery announcement

 On July 25, 2023, it was announced that Lee would undergo season–ending surgery after suffering a fractured ankle.
-In 2023, Lee played in 85 games for Kiwoom, and hit .319/.407/.456 with six home runs and 45 RBIs.

-December 14, 2023: Signing with the San Francisco Giants
+December 14, 2023: Signed with San Francisco Giants

 On December 14, 2023, Lee signed a six-year, $113 million contract with the San Francisco Giants.
+The Giants also paid an additional posting fee of $18.825 million to the Heroes.

 2023: World Baseball Classic